NEW THIS YEAR

 ONLINE PROJECT SUBMISSION

-All boards are required to be uploaded through the ACSA website in Portable Document Format (PDF) or image (JPEG) files.
+After the faculty sponsor completes the online registration, each student will receive a confirmation email, which will include a link to complete the online submission.
+All boards are required to be uploaded through the ACSA website in JPEG files.
 Participants should keep in mind that, due to the large number of entries, preliminary review does not allow for the hanging end- to-end display of presentation boards.
 Accordingly, participants should not use text or graphics that cross over from board to board.

 Project authorship must remain anonymous.
 The names of student participants, their schools, or faculty sponsors, must NOT appear on the boards, narrative/abstract or project title.
 If authorship is revealed on any submission materials the entry will be disqualified.

-Students are required to upload final submissions through the ACSA Competition website at www.acsa- arch.org by 11:59 pm, Pacific Time, on January 16, 2019.
-If the Submission is from a team of students all student team members will have the ability to upload the digital files.
+Students are required to upload final submissions by 11:59 pm Pacific Time on January 16, 2019.
+If the submission is from a team of students, all student team members will have the ability to upload the digital files.